b13/t3ext-dam_falmigration/Documentation/CommandReference/Index.rst

 The way image captions, title and alt attributes apply varies wildly across TYPO3 installations, mainly depending on whether you used the static include that came with dam_ttcontent and how you configured it.
-Please read the `documentation of chain options`_ for more information.
+Please read the documentation of :ref:`Chain Options` for more information.
 To support all configurations, you can specify a chain for each image caption, title and alt text which defines the priority of each field.
 Each chain consists of one or more of the following options, separated by commas, earliest